-Some students with disabilities may require the assistance of a Service Dog as a Reasonable Accommodation in Trinity, including in areas where animals would not typically be permitted (i.e. Trinity provided residential accommodation).
+Some disabled students may require the assistance of a Service Dog as a Reasonable Accommodation in Trinity, including in areas where animals would not typically be permitted (i.e. Trinity provided residential accommodation).

 A “Service Dog” is a generic term for a guide, hearing, or service dog specifically trained to do three or more tasks to mitigate the effects of an individual’s disability.
 The presence of a dog for protection, personal defence, or comfort does not qualify that dog as an assistance dog.
 A Service Dog is primarily a working animal, specifically trained to assist a diabled person.

 For an animal to be recognised as a Service Dog it must be fully trained, accredited and registered with one of the following:

 - Irish Guide Dogs For The Blind